Community Problem Solving

 Case Study: Project Kind Kids

-A team of 15 students from a Long Island school worked together to address the real world issue of "unkindness".
+A team of 12 students from a Long Island school worked together to address the real world issue of "unkindness".
 The team trained and implemented a Peer Mediation Program to take place during lunch periods at their school.
 They wrote a script for a film to teach the school about their program and how it can help resolve conflicts.
-Additionally, they debuted rap music video to promote kindness during a “Kindness” school assembly.
+Additionally, they debuted a rap music video to promote kindness during a “Kindness” school assembly.
 The assembly also featured a guest speaker from Lady Gaga’s Born This Way Foundation, who discussed the impact of kindness on their lives.
+The team was featured on New York regional news.

-Under the guidance of a coach or coaches, a student, in Grades 4-12 (competing within the Junior, Middle, or Senior Divisions), may decide to compete individually rather than as a member of a team.
+Under the guidance of an advisor or advisors, a student, in Grades 4-12 (competing within the Junior, Middle, or Senior Divisions), may decide to compete individually rather than as a member of a team.
 Individual CmPS submissions only compete against other individual submissions and is evaluated separately from Team CmPS.
 The student applies the FPS six-step model to address issues in the community.
 The projects can be single year or multi-year.

 Participants complete a Written Report (following a six steps framework), Addendum/Mini-Scapbook of supporting documentation, Presentation media (a tri-fold board showcase), and other material related to the project.